 Why Do Strength Training?

-If you have diabetes, you know the importance of controlling your blood sugar.
-But did you know that strength training can play a starring role?
-Simple moves done regularly can prompt your muscles to absorb more sugar.
-You'll also burn more calories around the clock when you take up strength training.
+Because you have diabetes, you know how important it is to control your blood sugar.
+Strength training helps.
+Simple moves done regularly can prompt your muscles to absorb more glucose.
+You'll also burn more calories, day and night, as you get stronger.
 Your mood, cholesterol levels, and blood pressure may improve, too.

 Your Strength Training Routine

 Get ready to learn 10 at-home exercises that work your major muscle groups.
-For each one, begin with one set of 10-15 reps.
-Rest 30-120 seconds before the next move.
-Start with resistance bands or light dumbbells that allow you to focus on form.
-When you can do two or three sets easily, grab heavier weights.
-You should eventually use weights that you can only lift 8-10 times in the first set.
+For each one, begin with one set where you do the move 8-15 times, or "reps."
+Rest for at least 30 seconds before you do the next exercise.
+Start with resistance bands or light dumbbells so you can focus on lifting and lowering the weights with smooth, controlled movements.
+When you can do two or three sets easily, switch to slightly heavier weights.

 Upper Body: Standing Biceps Curl

-Grab a dumbbell in each hand and stand with your palms facing your thighs.
+Hold a dumbbell in each hand and stand with your palms facing your thighs.
 Squeeze your biceps as you lift the weights.
 On the way up, your forearm should rotate so your palms end up facing your shoulders at the top.
-Lower the weights slowly to starting position.
+Lower the weights slowly to the starting position.
 Try to avoid using momentum on the way down.
+Control the motion from start to finish.

 Upper Body: Triceps Extension